 The key ability of element collections that allows them to solve our puzzle is their ability to get at elements embedded in the value of an element.
 It uses references to do this.
 A reference is a series of names separated by dots.
 For example, “engine.power” is a reference.
 When we call car.get[Symbol](“engine.power”), it refers to the element named “power” within the value of the element named “engine” within the car.
 The value of this expression is a ReferenceElement that captures the uncertainty about which power element is actually being referred to.
 In a particular state of the world, i.e., an assignment of values to all elements, it is possible to determine the value of engine and therefore which power element is being referred to.
 So a ReferenceElement is a deterministic element that defines a way to get its value in any possible world.

 So, finally, the answer to our puzzle is that in place of the question mark, we put get[Symbol](“engine.power”).
 This applies the get method to the instance of Car being created.
 Here is the full example:

+import com.cra.figaro.language._

 abstract class Engine extends ElementCollection {